KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the platform dependency is not found during activation of the ClickOnce deployment and the deployment will not run.

-    throw [System.Deployment.Application.DependentPlatformMissingException]::New("the platform dependency is not found during activation of the ClickOnce deployment and the deployment will not run.")
+    throw [System.Deployment.Application.DependentPlatformMissingException]::New('the platform dependency is not found during activation of the ClickOnce deployment and the deployment will not run.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Deployment.Application.DependentPlatformMissingException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Deployment.Application.DependentPlatformMissingException.aspx)